Why Is My Neon Tetra Not Swimming? Shocking Causes And Solutions

 External Factors

-Some external factors can also cause stress to outburst in fishes.
-The neon tetra is no different.
-Any kind of physical trauma like bad tank mates presence in the tank or a rapid temperature change can cause the neon tetra to be still.
+Any physical trauma, like bad tank mates’ presence in the tank or a rapid temperature change, can cause the neon tetra to be still.

 Genetic Factors